RBMHTechnology/vind/docs/blog/posts/2017-10-09_vind_-_information_discovery_for_java.md

 ![Vind Modules](../../images/vind-modules.png)

-As it is the basis for all the further work we started with the definition and implementation of the basic feature - index and search.
+As it is the basis for all the further work we started with the definition and implementation of the basic features - indexing and searching.
 Vind can be splitted into two parts, client and server.
-The lib thereby has the goal to be backend agnostic but we started with [Apache Solr](http://lucene.apache.org/solr/), a widespread and enterprise proofen search server, as a first implementation basis.
+The lib thereby has the goal to be backend agnostic but we started with [Apache Solr](http://lucene.apache.org/solr/), a widespread and enterprise proven search server, as a first implementation basis.

 ### Already in place